All Episodes

 But guys, don't fucking do it, bro.

-Age difference is real, okay?
+Age difference is real.

-It ain't worth it, right?
+It ain't worth it.

-So it was passed in uh June 1910 and named after Illinois Congressman James R. Mann invoked in the Commerce Clause to felonize the use of interstate or foreign commerce to transport women for immoral purposes.
+So it was passed in June 1910 and named after Illinois Congressman James R. Mann invoked in the Commerce Clause to felonize the use of interstate or foreign commerce to transport women for immoral purposes.

-The act was aimed at prostitution immorality and human trafficking.
+The act was aimed at prostitution, immorality, and human trafficking.

 Congress appointed a commission of in 1907 to investigate into the problem of immigrant prostitutes.